HR-4707-119

 Supporters argue

-Supporters argue that naming post offices after local figures is a longstanding congressional tradition that honors community members who made meaningful contributions to their towns.
-They contend that this designation gives Fort Madison residents a lasting, tangible way to recognize Graber's legacy at a public institution central to daily civic life.
+Supporters argue that naming post offices after local figures is a longstanding congressional tradition that honors community members who made meaningful contributions to their region.
+They contend that this designation recognizes Martin L. Graber's legacy and provides Fort Madison residents with a lasting public tribute at a facility central to daily civic life.

 Opponents argue